Certifications & Compliance

 UK DEFENCE STANDARD 23-09 GENERIC VEHICLE ARCHITECTURE

-UK Defence Standard 23-09 refers to standardization in display size and bezel button functionality.
+UK Defence Standard 23-009 refers to standardization in display size and bezel button functionality.
 Both have certain implications in Human Machine Interface (HMI) adaptability.
-As APC is a custom display manufacturer and integrator, APC products by their nature can adhere to this standard easily and more often easily surpass the minimum specification.
+As Mercury is a custom display manufacturer and integrator, Mercury products by their nature can adhere to this standard easily and more often easily surpass the minimum specification.

 NATO GENERIC VEHICLE ARCHITECTURE (NGVA)

-Similar to the UK Defence Standard 23-09 above, the NATO Generic Vehicle Architecture (NGVA) establishes some minimum objective specifications for interoperability.
-APC display products comply and exceed current specifications.
+Similar to the UK Defence Standard 23-009, the NATO Generic Vehicle Architecture (NGVA) establishes some minimum objective specifications for interoperability.
+The NGVA has been distributed within NATO as STANDARD ANTO AGREEMENT (STANAG) 4754 and is in review.
+Mercury display products comply and exceed current specifications.

 ISO 9241-303:2008(E) – ERGONOMICS OF HUMAN SYSTEM INTERACTION – PART 303: REQUIREMENTS FOR ELECTRONIC VISUAL DISPLAYS

 This ISO reference is used to amplify objective standard requirements for both the UK and NATO Generic Vehicle Standards.
-APC display products continue to meet and exceed current specifications, outlined in these documents.
+Mercury display products continue to meet and exceed current specifications, outlined in these documents.